 The building is located near the Spina - north-south axis of the city's redevelopment (1998-2010).
-It was commissioned by the Sports Division of the City to house the largest indoor public climbing-walls in Italy (1,000 m2 with 5,000 holds) and it has become a local landmark.
-The architects in chief - Erica Ribetti and Silvia Zanetti - reused a former municipal power station to house all user and staff facilities.
+It was commissioned by the Sports Division of the City to house the largest indoor public climbing-walls in Italy (1,000 m with 5,000 holds) and it has become a local landmark.
+The architects in chief - Frica Ribetti and Silvia Zanetti - reused a former municipal power station to house all user and staff facilities.
 They added two inter-connected new architectural bodies with different heights in accordance with the height of the climbing-walls that had to be located indoors.
 The more spectacular part of the building is 20 m high and houses the 18 m climbing-wall for competitions.
-It is shaped like a wedge with a structure made of a series of pretensioned beams in laminated wood that is hinged to a single reinforced concrete pillar and braced by the metal cylinder of the lift shaft.
+It is shaped like a wedge with a structure made of a series of preVia Paolo Braccini, 18 - Torino tensioned beams in laminated wood that is hinged to a single reinforced concrete pillar and braced by the metal cylinder of the lift shaft.
+The exterior side facing the street is entirely glazed, thus making the climbers visible day and night.
+The roofing and part of the facades are coated with grey zinc-titanium which evokes the colours of the mountains, while the interior space features a bright orange colour.
+The work has been considered outstanding architecture for its advanced building and equipment technologies such as ventilated walls and roofing, photovoltaic panels and low emission glass curtain walls.
+In 2009 it won the Architetture Rivelate prize from the OAT.